-Well signposted walks from 1 hour to 4 hours, see our 'Paths Around Fort Augustus' leaflet.
+Well signposted walks from 1 hour to 4 hours.
 We are also on the Great Glen Way, a 79 mile walk from Fort William to Inverness.

 Day, half day and evening rates for bike hire from Morags Lodge.
 Bike hire and electric bike hire also available from Girvan's Hardware store.
 Maps and helmets included.
 The Corrieyairack Pass runs for 40km from Fort Augustus and is for serious mountain bikers and walkers only.